New York City public schools cancel snow days, citing the success of remote learning

 The New York City public school system, the largest school district in the country, announced the change in its 2021-2022 School Year Calendar.

-"On 'Snow days' or days when school buildings are closed due to an emergency, all students and families should plan on participating in remote learning," the New York City Department of Education said on its website.
+"On 'Snow days' or days when school buildings are closed due to an emergency, all students and families should plan on participating in remote learning," the New York City Department of Education said in a statement.

 Many New York City schools successfully transitioned from in-person classes to remote learning during the coronavirus pandemic, showing that students could continue their education removed from classrooms if needed, said Danielle Filson, NYCDOE spokeswoman.